rails-girls-summer-of-code/summer-of-code/students/application.md

 * Read this Application Guide carefully
 * Find a Pair
 * Find a Project
 * Find Coaches
-* Find a Workspace
+* Find a Workspace or Coaching Company
-* Agree to the Requirements for Participating in the Program
+* Agree with Requirements for Participating in the Program

 <!--
 All set?
 Then go!
 Apply now here: